JRonkin/ce-tools/README.md

 - Automatically clone repo and install node modules
 - Open Atom to repo and Chrome to JIRA, GitHub, and Storm for the site
 - Close tasks when finished

+Scripts
+- reset-alpha.sh: reset the local repo of alpha by re-cloning, re-installing, and re-making binaries